Ghosts of Highway 20: Melissa Sanders and Sheila Swanson

 Melissa Sanders, 17, and Sheila Swanson, 19, had been on a camping trip at Beverly Beach State Park with the Sanders family in the spring of 1992.
 The girls became bored and had decided to hitchhike.
-When the Sanders woke in the morning the girls were gone and were presumed to have had friends bring them home to Sweet Home.
+When the Sanders woke in the morning, the girls were gone and presumed to have had friends bring them back to Sweet Home.

-The girls lived inland off of Highway 20, where they frequented Shari's restaurant.
+The girls lived inland off of Highway 20, where they frequented a Shari's restaurant.
 Ackroyd, who was also a frequent customer at the restaurant, was suspected to have been involved in their disappearance.
-The night of the girl's disappearance, Ackroyd had returned to the state highway shop in Sweet Home.
-He was covered in blood, which he stated was because he had run into a deer and had to "gut him out".
-When asked what happened to the carcass, he said that he threw it in the brush.
-He worked along Highway 20 between the coast and Sweet Home.
+The night of the girl's disappearance, Ackroyd had returned to the state highway shop in Sweet Home covered in blood, which he stated belonged to a deer he had encountered and had to "gut…out.”
+When asked what happened to the deer’s carcass, Ackroyd said that he had thrown it in the brush near where he worked along Highway 20 between the coast and Sweet Home.

-Their bodies were found by local hunters near an old logging spur off of Highway 20.
-They were among a number of women who disappeared along Oregon's coast.
-Five teens disappeared from Lincoln County on Oregon's coast between 1984 and 1995.
+Local hunters found Sanders and Swanson’s bodies near an old logging spur off of Highway 20.
+They were among a number of women and girls who disappeared along Oregon's coast.
+Five teens disappeared from Lincoln County on Oregon's coast alone between 1984 and 1995.
 Melissa and Sheila's bodies were found about a month before Ackroyd was charged for the murder of Kaye Turner.
-This time, he decided not to be interviewed by the police.
-There was no forensic evidence that tied Ackroyd to the murder of the girls, but investigators found that Ackroyd had met the girls earlier and offered them a ride and he once invited them to a party that he said he was hosting near Newport and the campground that they stayed at in 1992.
-Ackroyd was seen three times near where the girls bodies were found on a logging road off of Highway 20.
+Ackroyd declined to be interviewed by the police in the Sanders and Swanson case.
+There was no forensic evidence that tied Ackroyd to the murder of the girls, but investigators found that Ackroyd had met them earlier and offered them a ride.
+They also learned that he had once invited them to a party that he said he was hosting near Newport and the campground that they stayed at in 1992.
+Ackroyd was also seen three times near where the girls bodies were found on a logging road off of Highway 20.

-Ron Benson, an investigator for the Lincoln County District Attorney's Office, made the likely connection between the cases of Marlene Gabrielsen in 1977, Kaye Turner in 1978, followed by Ackroyd's stepdaughter, Rachanda, in 1990, and Melissa and Sheila in 1992.
-The 1992 case was reopened in 2012 with Benson and Linda Snow performing the investigation.
-Benson noticed similarities, such as not having buried the remains that were found, taking time off around the time of the crimes, and the connection to wildlife and hunting in his statements about what he was doing at the time of the crimes.
-Investigators located the men who had seen Ackroyd arrive very late after his shift, and covered in blood.
+Ron Benson, an investigator for the Lincoln County District Attorney's Office, connected the cases of Marlene Gabrielsen in 1977 with the case of Kaye Turner in 1978, as well as the disappearance of Ackroyd's stepdaughter, Rachanda, in 1990, and Melissa and Sheila’s murders in 1992.
+Police reopened the 1992 case in 2012 with Benson and Linda Snow investigating.
+Benson determined that there were similarities between the disparate cases and evidence against Ackroyd, such as the killer not having buried victims’ remains, Ackroyd taking time off around the time of the crimes, and the connection to wildlife and hunting in his statements about what he was doing at the time of the crimes.
+Investigators located the men who had seen Ackroyd arrive very late after his shift and covered in blood.
 They then had enough evidence for a grand jury.
 Since Ackroyd was already in prison and it would be expensive to prosecute the case, the case was closed.